ebi-webcomponents/nightingale/packages/data-loader/README.md

 _in development_

-A Custom Element fetching data declaratively.
+A standard Custom Element fetching data declaratively.

+It follows the current v1 draft.

-Will load the data at the url defined in the `src` attribute of a `source` element that it contains.
+Will load the data at the URL defined in the `src` property of a `source` element that it contains.

 ## Usage